phoenixlai833/Joey-Phoenix/docs/step-5.md

 ---

 ### Conclusion
-And you're done!:rocket: You have completed all the sections of the guide and covered the basics of how to implement Express.js in a static Node.js application.
+And you're done!
+You have completed all the sections of the guide and covered the basics of how to implement Express.js in a static Node.js application.
 We hope that this documentation has been helpful to speed up workflow and solidify the fundamentals for you to build larger projects.
 Happy developing!